dymesolutions/satakunta-events-api/README.md

 * `gradlew run` - starts an embedded Jetty server, navigate to `localhost:8080/api/v2/` to reach the API
 * `gradlew run -PappArgs=migrate` - start the server and migrate initial data

+A superuser is created and can be configured in file */src/main/resources/migrations/users.json*. **Make sure you change the password.**

 ---